craftship/codebox-npm/README.md

 * Latest version of Serverless installed globally (`npm install serverless -g` or `yarn global add serverless`).

 #### Steps
-* `serverless install --url https://github.com/craftship/yith/tree/0.9.0 --name my-npm-registry` - pick whichever name you prefer for your registry
+* `serverless install --url https://github.com/craftship/codebox-npm/tree/0.9.0 --name my-npm-registry` - pick whichever name you prefer for your registry
 * `cd my-npm-registry`
 * `npm install`
 * Setup your environment variables:
 ```
-export YITH_REGION="eu-west-1" # Set the AWS region you wish your registry to be deployed to
+export CODEBOX_REGION="eu-west-1" # Set the AWS region you wish your registry to be deployed to
-export YITH_ADMINS="" # Comma seperated list of github usernames (e.g. "jon,kadi"), these users will be the only ones able to publish
+export CODEBOX_ADMINS="" # Comma seperated list of github usernames (e.g. "jon,kadi"), these users will be the only ones able to publish
-export YITH_REGISTRY="https://registry.npmjs.org/" # The NPM mirror you wish to proxy through to
+export CODEBOX_REGISTRY="https://registry.npmjs.org/" # The NPM mirror you wish to proxy through to
-export YITH_BUCKET="my-npm-registry-storage" # The name of the bucket in which you wish to store your packages
+export CODEBOX_BUCKET="my-npm-registry-storage" # The name of the bucket in which you wish to store your packages
-export YITH_GITHUB_URL="https://api.github.com/" # The GitHub / GitHub Enterprise **api** url
+export CODEBOX_GITHUB_URL="https://api.github.com/" # The GitHub / GitHub Enterprise **api** url
-export YITH_GITHUB_CLIENT_ID="client_id" # The client id for your GitHub application
+export CODEBOX_GITHUB_CLIENT_ID="client_id" # The client id for your GitHub application
-export YITH_GITHUB_SECRET="secret" # The secret for your GitHub application
+export CODEBOX_GITHUB_SECRET="secret" # The secret for your GitHub application
 ```
 * `serverless deploy --stage prod` (pick which ever stage you wish)
 * `npm set registry <url>` - `<url>` being the base url shown in the terminal after deployment completes, such as: